From alpine tundra to "sky islands"

 Superior National Forest (Minnesota)

 You might not think of the upper Midwest as a hotbed of wilderness, but Superior National Forest is one of the most beloved tracts of public land in the U.S., a hot-spot for kayaking, canoeing, hiking, fishing and skiing.
 The Boundary Waters Canoe Area Wilderness, carved by ancient glaciers along the border with Canada, is a 1 million-acre paradise of rugged cliffs and crags, gentle hills, canyon walls, rocky shores and sandy beaches, dotted with lakes of every conceivable size.
 Stands of pine, fir and spruce exemplify this deep green refuge.
-Sadly, the Trump administration is trying to allow the renewal of mining leases in the wilderness area's watershed, which could discharge sulfuric acid, sulfates and heavy metals (some of which are highly toxic) into water, harming fish and wildlife.
+Sadly, the wilderness area's watershed is threatened by possible mining nearby that could discharge sulfuric acid, sulfates and heavy metals (some of which are highly toxic) into water, harming fish and wildlife.

 Superior National Forest harbors some truly special wildlife, including gray wolves—Northern Minnesota is one of the species’ last bastions in the continental U.S.—moose, lynx and black bear.
 It is also a popular area for birding, with hundreds of species reported in the area.